clsync/clsync/README.md

 "clsync", that should be interpreted as "lsync, but on c" due to "lsyncd" that written on "LUA" and may be used for the same purposes.

+UPD: Also I was have to add somekind of clustering support.
+It's multicast notifing subsystem to prevent loops on bidirection syncing.
+So "clsync" also can be interpreted as "cluster live sync". ;)

 2. Motivation
 -------------